 The Dancing Celestial Deity or Devata is performing a dance in honor of the gods.
 This life-size sculpture would have been placed inside a Hindu temple.
 Since a Hindu temple is the heavenly home of a presiding deity, the Devata is there to honor the god.

 What feeling is worse than the biting cold?
-The humid cold goes right through your clothes, no matter how many layers you have on.
-As I have mentioned earlier the main two expressions in sculpture are joy and pain.
+The humid cold goes right to your bones, no matter how many layers you have on.
+As I mentioned earlier, the two main expressions in sculpture are joy and pain.
 The pain this woman is feeling from the cold is palpable.
-Even looking at it, makes me shiver now.
-It never ceases to amaze me the skill involved in bringing alive such emotion from a piece of cold metal.
+Just looking at it makes me shiver now.
+The skill involved in bringing alive such emotion from a piece of cold metal never ceases to amaze me.

-Jean Antoine Houdon was surprisedly primarily known for his portraiture.
-I say surprisedly because this statue is not a portrait and is fascinating to look at.
-Houdon grew up in Versailles as the son of a servant.
+Surprisingly, Jean Antoine Houdon was primarily known for his portraiture.
+I say surprisingly because this statue is not a portrait and is fascinating to look at.
+Houdon grew up in Versailles the son of a servant.
 His father then served as a concierge for École des Élèves Protégés where recipients of the Prix de Rome were schooled.
 In this way, Houdon grew up surrounded by these budding artists and eventually received the prize himself in 1761.